medcomdk/dk-ehmi-eer/input/pagecontent/index.md

 ## 6. Healthcare Service

 Each healthcare service has a unique identifier.
 Examples include surgical services, antenatal care services, or primary care services.
-The combination of a Healthcare Service offered at a Location may have specific attributes including contact person, hours of operation, etc. [See more](Healthcare-Service)
+The combination of a Healthcare Service offered at a Location may have specific attributes including contact person, hours of operation, etc. [See more...](Healthcare-Service)

 ## 7. Endpoint

 An Organization may be reachable for electronic data exchange through electronic Endpoint(s).
 An Endpoint may be a FHIR server, an IHE web services actor, or some other mechanism.
 If an Organization does not have an Endpoint, it may still be reachable via an Endpoint at its parent Organization or an affiliated Organization.
+[See more...](Endpoint)

 ## 8. OrganizationAffiliation